8730 Wilshire Boulevard, California 90211 top-bar-image

 • Policy Violation: Most law enforcement departments have written anti-chase policies.
 However, these policies are usually vaguely worded.
 Additionally, many dispatchers give instructions like “do not pursue.”

-A number of devices, such as tire spikes and shootable GPS locators, are widely available.
+Alternative tactics like GPS tracking and tire spikes have proven effective in reducing the need for high-speed chases.
 These James Bond-like gadgets arguably eliminate the need for high-speed pursuits.
-Failure to use them property could factor into the decision of whether an officer was legally negligent.
+Failure to use their property could factor into the decision of whether an officer was legally negligent.
+However, many police departments continue to rely on traditional pursuit methods, often contributing to preventable accidents.

-Reckless police pursuits often end with serious or fatal injuries.
-For a free consultation with an experienced personal injury attorney in Los Angeles, contact the Law Offices of Eslamboly Hakim.
+Reckless police pursuits often end with serious or catastrophic injuries.
+For a free consultation with an experienced personal injury attorney in California, contact the Law Offices of Eslamboly Hakim.
 We normally do not charge upfront legal fees in these cases.

 Photo Credit: Charles Edward Miller / CC BY-SA (https://creativecommons.org/licenses/by-sa/2.0)